https://github.com/plotdb/uploadr

 #### Configurations

-config native provider with following options:
+Configure the native provider with the following options:

-- `config`: native provider specific configs, including:
+- `config`: the native provider specific configs, including:

-- `folder`: fs path for saving all files. if omitted, fallback to `uploads`
+- `folder`: fs path for saving all files. if omitted, fall back to `uploads`

 - `adopt: (req, {name, path, url, id})`: post process function after files are saved.